Skip to main content

 Partners and Suppliers

-This dimension encompasses an organizations relationship with other organizations that are involved in the design, development and delivery of a service.
+This dimension encompasses an organization's relationship with other organizations that are involved in the design, development, and delivery of a service.
 This dimension also includes support and ongoing improvement of services.
-Because this dimension is built on relationships with other organizations it must also incorporates contracts and agreements required.
-An organizations supplier strategy defines the plan for how it will leverage the contribution of supplier in achievement of its overall service management strategy.
+Because this dimension is built on relationships with other organizations it must also incorporate contracts and agreements required.
+An organization's supplier strategy defines the plan for how it will leverage the contribution of the supplier in the achievement of its overall service management strategy.

 Value Streams and Processes